IBIO/PLB/ENT 831 - Statistical Methods in Ecology and Evolution II (Spring)

-This graduate level survey course focuses on the fundamental elements of data analysis in the fields of ecology and evolution.
-Students will learn how to interpret and model biological data with computationally intensive methods for estimation and inference using the R language.
+This graduate level survey course is the second semester in a two semester sequence (830 is a required prerequisite), focused on the fundamental elements of data analysis in the fields of ecology and evolution.
+Students will learn how to interpret and model biological data with modern methods for estimation and inference using the R computing language.

-Topics include probability theory, frequentist and Bayesian inference, linear models, generalized linear models, mixed and random effects, hierarchical models, zero-inflation models, power analyses, and model selection.

 Topics covered in 830: Quantitative toolbox, introduction to R, reproducibility and responsible coding practices, Rmarkdown, GitHub, plotting, navigating errors/getting help, study design, introduction to probability theory, demystifying probability distributions, introduction to deterministic relationships, likelihood-based inference, Bayesianism vs. Frequentism, modes of inference.
 (Co-taught by Marjorie Weber and Gideon Bradburd) Topics covered in 831: Frequentist and Bayesian inference, linear models, generalized linear models, mixed and random effects, hierarchical models, zero-inflation models, model comparison and evaluation, power analyses, numerical simulations, temporal and spatial correlations, and a holistic view of quantitative tools throughout the scientific process.
 (Co-taught by Elise Zipkin and Will Wetzel)

 IBIO 860 - Modern Statistical Models in Ecology (Spring)